McLaren M16: 1971

 The car was unveiled in January 1971 to replace the M15.
 Initially named simply M16, the 1971 version is known retrospectively as M16A due to the successive updates.
 The chassis is an aluminium monocoque powered by the omnipresent at the time Offenhauser straight-4 engine, which in its 159 c.i.
 (2.61l) version and equipped with a Garrett turbocharger limited to 24.6 psi (1.7 bar) delivered over 700 hp.
-Following a trend set by the previous year Lotus 72, the radiators were moved to the sidepods giving the car a wedge shape.
+Following a trend set in Formula 1 the previous year by the Lotus 72, the radiators were moved to the sidepods giving the car a wedge shape.

 Two cars driven by Denny Hulme and Peter Revson entered the Indianapolis 500 under the McLaren team and one more car run by Penske and driven by Mark Donohue.
-The three cars made the qualified in the top 4, but only Revson manages to finish the race in second place.
+The three cars made the qualified in the top 4, but only Revson managed to finish the race in second place.

 1972

-The new car was baptised as M16B.
-For that year Indy 500 Gordon Johncock replaced Denny Hulme and Penske entered a second car for Gary Bettenhausen.
+The new car was baptized as M16B.
+For that year's Indy 500 Gordon Johncock replaced Denny Hulme and Penske entered a second car for Gary Bettenhausen.
 Although none of those three crossed the finish line, Mark Donohue did so in the first place, making the car the first McLaren to win the famous race and also giving Penske their first of a long list of victories at Indy.